 You can totally DIY your own fitness challenge.
 In general, you just need to pick what kind of challenge you want to do, then make a schedule for yourself to follow over the next 30 days, with each day being a little more challenging than the one before it.

-Here are some examples of 30-day fitness challenge ideas that you can try out:
+Here we will look at both types of 30-day fitness challenge ideas that you can try out:

 Jillian Michaels “Take back 2020 Challenge”

 On August 1st 2020, JM released a new 30-day challenge within her My Fitness app called Take Back 2020.
 In this challenge, you train 6 days a week for four weeks, pushing through a variety of awesome workouts including yoga, HIIT, and kickboxing.